mirasac/algonume/README.md

 - folder `project/code` contains project source codes;
 - folder `project/data` contains output data from calculations;
 - folder `project/report` contains images and material about the report presented during the exam of this course;
-- folder `project/presentation` contains material about the presentation used during the exam of course "Complex systems in climate physics".
+- folder `project/presentation` contains material about the presentation used during the exam of course "Complex systems in climate physics";
+- text file `project/Notes.md` lists notes and ideas written while reading literature and collecting material about the topic and during project development.

 ## Local environment setup
 I have a PC with Windows 10 but a Unix environment is mandatory for the course.
 Since I already have a VM with an Ubuntu image, I use it for the purpose.